 - Don’t focus on the price until later in the process.
 Get a general ballpark to start with then build it out from there.

 Well, you may now be saying.
 What’s the Westbuilt process?
 The team here follow a fairly rigid process that ensures our building contracts are TRULY fixed price and we recommend our clients use the following steps.
 Along the way, our clients experience one of the best, hassle-free and simple building process available today.

-- Get a ballpark idea of cost.
+- Get a ballpark idea of modular home cost.
 Speak with our design consultants to discuss what you’re looking for, what’s important to you, etc. The design consultant will provide an approximate idea of what total cost is likely to be.
-Check out this article to see the main cost centres of building modular.

 - Analyse the site and design.
 If it appears that the price is within your budget, the design consultant will start drilling into your requirements.
 This process will involve sketching plans, visiting the site and filling in some checklists to ensure we’ve considered everything.
 The price will be narrowed down to generally within $10-$25,000 depending on your situation.

 - The initial investment.
 If your still comfortable with the price and design at this point we recommend our clients make the Initial Investment.
 This investment is a small deposit amount of between $2,000 and $3,000 that will allow us to complete the following items.

 - Soil test.